 Legendary – the special award bestowed by Wand 5-members!

-For the ninth time, Filmwinter Stuttgart has called for submissions from emerging artists up to the age of 35 to take part in this international short film competition for films of up to 2 minutes.
+For the eleventh time, Filmwinter Stuttgart has called for submissions from emerging artists up to the age of 35 to take part in this international short film competition for films of up to 2 minutes.
 The jury will assess works that realize the format in a creative and innovative way.

-Preise — 2 Minutes Short Film Competition
+Preise — 2 Minutes Short Film Award

 2 Minutes Short Film Award